jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 Go to the deployment page by clicking the **BUILD & DEPLOY** button.
 Turn on deployment in the advanced mode by clicking the **ADVANCED** button.
 You need builds to compile your Java code and this is supported by the advanced mode.
 Also note that charges may apply for building and deployment.
-For more information, checkout the [Bluemix pricing page](https://ace.ng.bluemix.net/#/pricing).
+For more information, check out the [Bluemix pricing page](https://ace.ng.bluemix.net/#/pricing).

 On the Configure Builder page, specify